 We do not yet accept entirely new chapters by everyone.
-If you would like to start work on one, get in contact with Leios first.
+If you would like to start working on one, please contact James Schloss (Leios) first.
 If you create a full chapter, including text, and submit it as a pull request it is most likely going to get rejected.

 If you want to help, it is best to write language examples for existing chapters.
 You can also try to find spelling or other mistakes in existing chapters and submit fixes for those.

 The Arcane Algorithm Archive

 The Arcane Algorithm Archive is a collaborative effort to create a guide for all important algorithms in all languages.
 This goal is obviously too ambitious for a book of any size, but it is a great project to learn from and work on and will hopefully become an incredible resource for programmers in the future.

 - Twitch livestream (simuleios): https://www.twitch.tv/simuleios

 - Discord server: https://discord.gg/Pr2E9S6